Application of a simple short-range attraction long-range repulsion colloidal model towards predicting the viscosity of

 \section{Conclusion}

 We show through this work the application of a colloidal hard sphere model with SALR (short-range attraction and long-range repulsion) interactions in predicting the viscosity of dilute to semi-dilute protein solutions.
 The predictions have been done to explain the previously published viscosity behaviour of BSA solution~\citep{Sarangapani_2013} and a therapeutic mAb IgG1 solution~\citep{Binabaji_2015}.
 Both of these studies stand out due to the inability of classical colloidal models in explaining their viscosity trends.
 We use independent measurements of charge and second virial coefficient to determine the model parameters and predict the viscosity as a function of pH, protein concentration, and ionic strength.
-The model predictions are nearly quantitatively accurate up to protein concentrations of 200 mg/mL or even higher in some cases.
+The model predictions are nearly quantitatively accurate up to protein concentrations of 150-200 mg/mL or even higher in some cases.
 This is the case despite the relative simplicity of using a model based on spheres with isotropic interactions and using a quadratic expansion of viscosity in terms of concentration.
 Through this paper we also showed that in protein solutions of low to moderate ionic strength, SALR interactions may determine the solution viscosity when the repulsions are strong enough to give positive second virial coefficient and prevent a phase transition.
 This may help enable control over the viscosity of protein solutions through mutations designed to alter the protein attractions and repulsions.
+It may also help in the understanding of the role of excipients in solution.
+Some excipients alter short-ranged hydrophobic interactions, which could be approximated by changing the parameter $\tau^*$.
+Excipients may also lead to slip of water over the protein surface, which would alter the hydrodynamic interactions used in the derivation of equation (\ref{eqn:c2analytical}).
 In some cases of protein shape and directional interactions, this model will likely not be accurate.
 But it can then form the basis for comparison of extended colloidal models that include nonspherical objects, anisotropic interactions, and multibody interactions.